This page is from APP, the official source of professional practice for policing.

 - a sudden death of which the cause is unknown

-It is the coroner’s responsibility to establish the deceased’s identity, as well as how, when and where the death occurred.
+It is HM coroner or procurator fiscal's responsibility to establish the deceased’s identity, as well as how, when and where the death occurred.
 They have the power to:

-- take lawful possession and control of deceased persons or human remains from when the death is reported until all enquiries are complete
+- take lawful possession, control and care of the deceased person or human remains from when the death is reported until all enquiries are complete.
+HM coroner or procurator fiscal are required to release the body as soon as reasonably practical

-- authorise removing the deceased from their place of death to a mortuary and a full postmortem examination
+- authorise removing the deceased from their place of death to a mortuary for a full post-mortem examination

 Procurator fiscal